 Enabling HSTS is essential now that you’ve got your SSL Certificate installed as you are still not safe as hackers can still get around it by ‘Man in the Middle attacks’.

 With the SSL cerificate installed your website will still be accessible via https but you can still open your website with http.
 To prevent this from happening you need to enable HSTS in your headers.
-The headers are setup in the root .htaccess file which is a hidden file on the web server.
+The http headers can be setup in the root .htaccess file, which is a hidden file on the web server and usually found in public_html.
 This means that you are declaring that your website is only accessible over a secure connection (HTTPS).

 To enable HSTS simply add this code to the top of your root .htaccess file: